Our roots are deep. Our history is rich.

 - 1863: Both college and seminary chartered by state of Pennsylvania to grant baccalaureate degrees

-- 1954: Women’s and men’s institutions merge to form first coeducational institution of higher education in Lehigh Valley
+- 1954: Women’s and men’s institutions merge to form first coeducational institution of higher education in the Lehigh Valley

 - 2016: Moravian College reorganizes into three schools: School of Natural and Health Sciences; School of Arts, Humanities, and Social Sciences; and Moravian Seminary